Be Sure on War - A campaign by AWPR

 - Communicating with you about our programmes, partnerships, activities, and events.

 We may sometimes use or disclose personal information for another purpose other than those listed above.
-However, we will only do so where you have consented for us to do so, you would reasonably expect Reconciliation Australia to use or disclose the information, or the disclosure is required or authorised by Australian law.
+However, we will only do so where you have consented for us to do so, you would reasonably expect AWPR to use or disclose the information, or the disclosure is required or authorised by Australian law.

 We will not sell, rent, loan or otherwise disclose your personal information to enable any third party to contact you on their own behalf unless required or permitted by Australian law.